-Having the right materials in place is essential, but knowing how to use them is just as important.
-Here are some tips for creating an impressive display for your TV.
+Having the right materials in place is essential, but knowing how to use them is just as important when it comes to menu signage boards.
+Here are some tips for creating impressive TV menu designs for your restaurant.

-The television used for the display should handle high-resolution imagery, upwards of full HD, at 1920 by 1080 pixels.
+The television used for TV menu boards in restaurants should be able to handle high-resolution imagery, upwards of full HD, at 1920 by 1080 pixels.
 For particularly detailed images, having 4K (3840 by 2160 pixels) resolution guarantees that the image displays without compressing or losing any quality.